osamuzahid/NLP-News-Classification/README.md

 cd NLP-News-Classification

-2. Run the Python file with the ofllowing command:
+2. Run the Python file with the following command:

 python NewsArticleClassification.py